-To the kids: "A Venn diagram can have more than 2 circles, and items in 3 or 4 groups can sit in the overlaps.
-We're going to make a glowing Venn diagram to map our traits!"
+To the kids: "We're now going to make our own glowing Venn diagram to map our traits!"

-- 2. Open up the glowsticks and snap them to make them glow. - Break the kids into 3 groups and give each group 16 glowsticks with connectors.
+- 2. Take out the glowsticks and snap them to make them glow. - 3.
+Break the kids into 3 groups and give each group 16 glowsticks with connectors.
 Have each group connect all 16 glowsticks to make a large circle. - 4.
-Lay the 3 circles on the ground as shown - 5.
-Pick three traits from those previously discussed and label each circle's trait with tape.
+Lay two rings on the ground as shown and keep the third ring aside. - 5.
+Pick two of the traits discussed previously and label each circle's trait with tape.